2020 NFL draft

-The 2020 NFL Draft was the 85th annual meeting of National Football League (NFL) franchises to select newly eligible players for the 2020 NFL season.
+The 2020 NFL draft was the 85th annual meeting of National Football League (NFL) franchises to select newly eligible players for the 2020 NFL season.
 The first round was held on April 23, followed by the second and third rounds on April 24.
 The draft concluded with rounds 4–7 on April 25.
 The NFL originally planned to hold the event live in Paradise, Nevada, before all public events related to it were canceled due to the COVID-19 pandemic.
-Instead, all team selections took place via videoconferencing with league commissioner Roger Goodell broadcasting picks from his home.
+Instead, all team selections took place via videoconferencing with league commissioner Roger Goodell announcing picks from his home.

-The Washington Redskins later changed their team name to the Washington Football Team just two months after this draft, making it the final draft where players were selected under the Redskins moniker.

-This draft is noteworthy for producing one of the strongest quarterback classes in NFL history, with 5 Pro Bowlers, spearheaded by No. 1 overall pick Joe Burrow, followed by Tua Tagovailoa, Justin Herbert, Jalen Hurts and Tyler Huntley.
+The Washington Redskins retired their name two months after the 2020 draft, making it the final draft where players were selected under the Redskins branding.
+The draft is noteworthy for producing five playoff starters at the quarterback position: Joe Burrow, Tua Tagovailoa, Justin Herbert, Jordan Love, and Jalen Hurts.
+Burrow became the first to reach a Super Bowl in Super Bowl LVI, while Hurts became the first Super Bowl–winner of the group in Super Bowl LIX.

 Format

 The host city was chosen among finalists Denver, Kansas City, Las Vegas, Nashville, and Cleveland/Canton in May 2018 during the NFL Spring League Meeting, when Nashville was chosen to host the 2019 draft.
 However, the host city for 2020 was deferred.
 After Denver withdrew, citing scheduling conflicts, Las Vegas was chosen as the original host on December 12, 2018, coinciding with the Las Vegas Raiders' arrival in the city.
 Plans were announced for a main stage near the Caesars Forum convention center and a "red carpet" stage for arrivals on a floating platform in front of the Bellagio resort, with players being transported to and from the stage by boat.
 However, due to the COVID-19 pandemic, the NFL announced on March 16 that it had canceled all public festivities associated with the event.

 Instead, the draft was held remotely, with team coaches and GMs convening via Microsoft Teams due to all team facilities also being closed.
-NFL commissioner Roger Goodell announced the picks for rounds 1–3 from his home in Bronxville, New York.
-During the event Goodell announced that Las Vegas would host the 2022 NFL Draft.
+NFL commissioner Roger Goodell announced the picks for rounds 1–3 from his home in Bronxville, New York, with the rest of the rounds being announced by Dave Gardi.
+During the event Goodell announced that Las Vegas would host the 2022 NFL draft.